anyscale/madewithml.github.io/docs/courses/mlops/docker.md

 RUN dvc pull
 ```

-Since our application (API) requires PORT 500 to be open, we need to specify in our Dockerfile to expose it.
+Since our application (API) requires PORT 8000 to be open, we need to specify in our Dockerfile to expose it.
 ```dockerfile
 # Export ports
 EXPOSE 8000
 ```

 The final step in building our image is to specify the executable to be run when a container is built from our image.
-For our application, we want to launch our API with gunicorn.
+For our application, we want to launch our API with gunicorn since this Dockerfile may be used to deploy our service to production at scale.

 ```dockerfile
 # Start app